TheHive-Project/CortexDocs/installation/install-guide.md

 # Installation Guide

 ---
-⚠️   _**Please read carrefully this documentation.
-Depending on you make a fresh installation or update an existing version, repository or packages names may vary.**_
+⚠️   _**Please read this documentation carefully.
+Depending on making a fresh installation or updating an existing version, repository or packages names may vary.**_

 Current supported versions of Cortex are:
 - Version 3.1.0 and later that supports **only** Elasticsearch 7.x.